EOxServer/eoxserver/documentation/users/coverages.rst

 ``coveragetype``
 ~~~~~~~~~~~~~~~~

-This command manages `Coverage Type <Coverage Types>`_ and allows
+This command manages `Coverage Type`_ models and allows to inspect the
-to inspect the currently available ones.
-This command has four
+currently available ones.
+This command has four sub-commands:
-sub-commands:

 - ``create``: creates a new Coverage Type with specifications
   from the parameters.